quiver-team/quiver-feature/docs/partition_methods.md

 This doc will mainly describe feature partition methods we use in `Quiver-Feature`.

-# Meta Data Of Each Partition
+# Metadata Of Each Partition

-Default meta data for each partition is `TensorEndPoint` which records `Range` information of each serverßß.
+Default metadata for each partition is `TensorEndPoint` which records `Range` information of each serverßß.

 ```python
 Range = namedtuple("Range", ["start", "end"])